stensalweb/trealla/README.md

 ===========

-Declaring something dynamic with the *persist* directive causes that rule to be saved to a per-module database.
-That database is also automatically loaded with the module.
-Changes are recorded in a transaction log as they happen.
+Declaring something dynamic with the *persist* directive causes that clause to be saved to a per-module database.

 Coroutines